Sorcerer

 Wind Soul

-As an action, you can share your flying speed for 1 hour.
-Choose a number of creatures within 30 feet of you equal to 3 + your Charisma modifier.
-The chosen creatures gain a magical flying speed of 30 feet for 1 hour.
+Once between short or long rests, you can choose a number of creatures within 30 feet of you equal to 3 + your Charisma modifier as an action.
+The chosen creatures magically gain a flying speed of 30 feet for 1 hour.

 Channel Storm